cloudnative-pg/cloudnative-pg/docs/src/samples.md

 :   **Prerequisites**: The configuration assumes `minio` is running and working.
-    Please update `backup.barmanObjectStore` with your `minio` parameters or your cloud solution :  [`cluster-example-with-backup.yaml`](samples/cluster-example-with-backup.yaml) a basic cluster with backups configured.
+    Please update `backup.barmanObjectStore` with your `minio` parameters or your cloud solution :  [`cluster-example-with-backup.yaml`](samples/cluster-example-with-backup.yaml) A basic cluster with backups configured.

 Replica cluster via backup
 :   **Prerequisites**:
     [`cluster-storage-class-with-backup.yaml`](samples/cluster-storage-class-with-backup.yaml) applied and Healthy.
     And a backup
     [`cluster-example-trigger-backup.yaml`](samples/cluster-example-trigger-backup.yaml)
-    applied and Completed.
+    applied and completed.
 : [`cluster-example-replica-from-backup-simple.yaml`](samples/cluster-example-replica-from-backup-simple.yaml):
-   a replica cluster following a cluster with backup configured.
+   A replica cluster following a cluster with backup configured.

 Bootstrap cluster with SQL files
 : [`cluster-example-initdb-sql-refs.yaml`](samples/cluster-example-initdb-sql-refs.yaml):